Here’s How Each Personality Type Feels About Noise

 ISTPs enjoy having time to themselves, and have fairly active and loud inner minds.
 Because of their active thoughts the ISTP can become easily annoyed by too much outside stimulus.
 ISTPs dislike being around people who are noisy and will find them rather obnoxious.
 They don’t mind feeling a little overwhelmed by outside sound, but eventually they will want to retreat and avoid it.

 ESTPs can be somewhat noisy people themselves, so they certainly don’t mind a lot of sound.
 They enjoy things that excite and challenge them, so they don’t mind distractions.
 The ESTP often enjoys a little background noise to keep their thoughts from taking over, and might event require these little distractions in their lives.
 They don’t become overwhelmed by noise most of the time, unless they are already frustrated or on edge.

 ISFPs certainly don’t enjoy a lot of outside noise, and can become overwhelmed rather quickly.
 They enjoy time to themselves, feeling relaxed and in touch with their own feelings.
 ISFPs like the peace and quiet from time to time, especially if they are around a close loved ones who they can share in this with.
 ISFPs don’t mind having times where they are experiencing some adventure or a bit of outside stimulus, but they simply don’t want pointless noise.

-ESFPs enjoy things that excite and intrigue them, and often enjoy outside stimulus.
-Noise rarely bothers the ESFP, especially if it something that is keeping them entertained.
+ESFPs enjoy things that excite and intrigue them, and often enjoy outside stimuli.
+Noise rarely bothers the ESFP, especially if it is something that is keeping them entertained.
 They can become agitated by too much silence, and might feel stagnant and bored by it.
 ESFPs need some background noise in order to keep them entertained and keep their thoughts going.
-They don’t enjoy when someone is trying to be obnoxious though, and do require some time to themselves.
+They don’t enjoy when someone is trying to be obnoxious though and do require some time to themselves.